K843Barber/HPP_project/README.md

 ## REPORTS

-A prerequesite to run the command shown below, you need to install pdflatex in the command line with: `sudo apt-get install texlive-latex-base texlive-fonts-recommended texlive-fonts-extra texlive-latex-extra`.
+A prerequesite to run the command shown below, you need to install pdflatex in the command line with:

+`sudo apt-get install texlive-latex-base texlive-fonts-recommended texlive-fonts-extra texlive-latex-extra`.

-To run the tex files and build the reports, you can run the following command: `texfot pdflatex -interaction=nonstopmode -output-directory=../report -jobname=report main.tex; bibtex report; texfot pdflatex -interaction=nonstopmode -output-directory=../report -jobname=report main.tex; texfot pdflatex -interaction=nonstopmode -output-directory=../report -jobname=report main.tex`
+To run the tex files and build the reports, you can run the following command:

+`texfot pdflatex -interaction=nonstopmode -output-directory=../report -jobname=report main.tex; bibtex report; texfot pdflatex -interaction=nonstopmode -output-directory=../report -jobname=report main.tex; texfot pdflatex -interaction=nonstopmode -output-directory=../report -jobname=report main.tex`

+## SIMULATIONS

 ### Simulation of particle evolution representing stars in a galaxy (Assignment 3)
 <p align="center">